 - Olympia will ship directly to, and bill, the patient.

-Olympia supports the physician with over 35 years of compounding expertise.
+Olympia supports the physician with more than 35 years of compounding expertise.
 We provide custom formulation, custom dosing and custom labeling for your practice to fit your needs.
 Olympia also offers business development and education services about our products.